szaghi/ZOO/README.md

 ./zoo_update.sh
 ```

-This command will populate the `src` directory with the latest master version of each libraries.
+This command will populate the `src` directory with the latest master version of each library.

 #### Build libraries